muxinc/examples/stream.new/README.md

 - [`/pages/api`](pages/api) routes — a couple endpoints for making authenticated requests to the Mux API.
 - Dynamic routes using [`getStaticPaths` and `fallback: true`](https://nextjs.org/docs/basic-features/data-fetching#getstaticpaths-static-generation), as well as dynamic API routes.

+This app was created with the [NextJS `with-mux-video` example](https://github.com/vercel/next.js/tree/canary/examples/with-mux-video) as a starting point.

 ## Configuration

 ### Step 1.
 Create an account in Mux